 Good ol' lovable Klein.
-Guy may be somewhat goofy, but he always cooperates with others to overcome obstacles.
+Guy may actsomewhat goofy, but he always cooperates with others to overcome obstacles.
 Klein wields a sword to great effect, helping defeat several Floor Bosses.
 Additionally, he can enhance his saber with fire magic, further increasing its attributes.
 Klein may not be the star of Sword Art, but he's proven himself on multiple occasions.
-For example, he's trusted to lead his own guild, he earns Mjölnir, Thor's legendary hammer, and he (together with Kirito) once held off an entire guild.
-Klein's a powerful combatant, but perhaps his greatest talent is his ability to work with others - in addition to commanding how own guild, he's the first to befriend the initially antisocial Kirito.
+For example, he's trusted to lead his own guild (each member of which survives the game), he earns Mjölnir, Thor's legendary hammer, and he (together with Kirito) once held off an entire guild.
+Klein's a powerful combatant, but perhaps his greatest talent is his ability to work with others - in addition to commanding his own guild, he's the first to befriend the initially antisocial Kirito.

 Weakness: Women.
 Dude, just be yourself.

 ALfheim Race: Cait Sith (Specialize in Beast Taming and Speed)

 Asada Shino controls Sinon, the renowned sniper in the gritty virtual world Gun Gale Online.
 Sinon uses a large sniper rifle to pick off enemies from great distance, and very rarely misses a shot.
 The rifle also works surprisingly well even at shorter ranges, and Sinon carries a pistol to further enhance her close quarters abilities.
 When she transfers to the fantasy world of ALfheim, Sinon uses a bow for sniping purposes.
 In fact, she even hit a target at 200 meters - when the bow supposedly has a max range of 100.

 Sinon shares a motto with many real-world snipers: "One shot, one kill."